 Problem Gambling is a serious issue and being rich or poor does not matter to the disease.
-From all accounts, Terry Watanabe was a generous and giving person that fell into a serious gambling problem.
+From all accounts, Terry Watanabe is a generous and giving person that fell into a serious gambling problem.
 Terry's campaign failed to meet its target of $100,000 and, as of writing, the total raised so far is $28,610.
 The campaign is still open for donations.

 Image credits: GoFundMe, Stuart Mitchell